 The SIMTA site, approximately 83 hectares in area, is currently operating as a Defence storage and distribution centre.
 The SIMTA site is legally identified as Lot 1 in DP1048263 and zoned as General Industrial under Liverpool City Council LEP 2008.

-The parcels of land to the south and south west that would be utilised for the proposed rail link are referred to as the rail corridor.
-The proposed rail corridor covers approximately 75 hectares and adjoins the Main Southern Railway to the north.
-The rail line is approximately 3.5 kilometres in length, 20 metres in width (variable width) and includes two connections to the SSFL, one south and one north.
+The parcels of land to the south and south-west that would be used for the proposed rail corridor are referred to as 'the rail corridor', these link to the existing East Hills Rail Line, and are part of Lot 3001 DP1125930 and Lot 1 DP1125930..
+The proposed rail corridor covers approximately 65 hectares and adjoins the Main Southern Railway to the north.
+Existing land use on the rail corridor site includes vacant land, golf course, extractive industries, and a waste disposal depot.